ppy/osu-wiki/wiki/Mappers_Guild/en.md

 Rewards are distributed through a points system.
 When a user reaches a specified points threshold, they earn a different rank signified by a profile badge.
 There are three profile badge tiers at 100, 250, and 500 points respectively.

 Points are earned for different mapping-related tasks.
 Earnings vary between tasks, though they are generally weighted according to the amount of time required.
-For example, mapping a `Hard` difficulty takes less time than mapping an `Easy` difficulty, so the first rewards more points than the second.
+For example, mapping a `Hard` difficulty takes more time than mapping an `Easy` difficulty, so the first rewards more points than the second.

 Difficulty creation tasks earn a user more points if the beatmap is associated with a quest.
 Completing a quest provides users with a pre-determined bonus that varies between each quest.